theoschneider/seascapes/README.md

 ```

 ## 3. Add features
-You made modifications to one of the python script, a notebook, this README.md, or you added new features.
+You made modifications to one of the python script, a notebook, this README.md, or you added new features?
-You wish this work benefits to all (futur) users of this repository?
+You wish this work benefits to all (future) users of this repository?
-Please, feel free to open a [pull-request](https://github.com/ThibaultLatrille/Seascapes/pulls)
+Please, feel free to open a [pull-request](https://github.com/theoschneider/seascapes/pulls).

 ## Licence

 The MIT License (MIT)

-Copyright (c) 2019 Thibault Latrille
+Copyright (c) 2023 Théo Schneider

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: